gbmhunter/blog/content/electronics/components/piezoelectric-speakers/_index.md

 ## Overview

-_Piezoelectric speakers_ are small speakers that generate sound waves from electricity using the piezoelectric effect.
-When you apply a voltage to a piezoelectric crystal, the crystal distorts, vibrating a plate and producing noise. **They are very loud for their relatively small size and price**, and typically achieve over 90dB of sound pressure from an object the size of a few coins.
+**_Piezoelectric speakers_ are speakers that generate sound waves from electricity using the piezoelectric effect.** When you apply a voltage to a piezoelectric crystal, the crystal distorts, vibrating a plate and producing noise. **They are very loud for their relatively small size and price**, and typically achieve over 90dB of sound pressure from an object the size of a few coins.
 Their disadvantage compared to traditional magnetic speakers is that they have a narrow bandwidth (typically only a few kilohertz, depending on how you specify the limits) and a very non-flat frequency response.
 So they are good for making beeps/chirps, but not so good as reproducing music or voice.
 The annoying beeps you hear from the insides of computer on boot-up or when you do something wrong (like mash the keyboard) are typically made with a piezo, as are the alarm noises from most smoke alarms.

 {{% figure src="piezo-photo.jpg" caption="Photo of an externally driven piezo.
 They tend to be smaller than their internally driven cousins."  width="400px" %}}